 God was not indifferent to Phaltiel's pain or the sorrow Michal concealed beneath bitter resignation.
 God never relishes having to judge and, in this case, judgment could have been deferred, if David had not taken it upon himself to mete it out.

 However much it might have weakened the people's respect for David and his legal claim to the throne, God could have taken up the slack for him, if David had chosen to show mercy.
 Some people might have loved him better for it.
 After all, under Moses' laws, a woman was free to remarry if her husband put her away.
 David could have ratified the divorce by giving his consent to it.
 Also, it was not his marriage to Michal that delivered the throne of Israel to him.
 It was God's decision and anointing.
 When God seals a decision, nothing can reverse it.

 Phaltiel's heart–wrenching pleas followed Michal's military escort, causing her own heart to encase itself in ice towards David, burying whatever guilt she had felt about abandoning him.
 The wretched man's distress became unbearable and Abner ran him off.
-I see Phaltiel standing forlorn under the hot sun, staring miserably after the procession as it disappears in the dust in the distance, the years he had stolen with Michal now stolen from him.
+I see Phaltiel standing forlorn under the hot sun, staring miserably after the procession as it disappears in the dust in the distance, the wife he stole from David now stolen back from him.

 Phaltiel's name means "deliverance of God".
 He strikes me as having been a gentle soul.
 Perhaps he repented of taking advantage of David's misfortune and found consolation in God.
 One thing I know for certain, God cried Phaltiel's tears with him when he ate the bitter fruit of his sins.
 I hope Phaltiel is in Heaven and I will meet him there.